-Unless the member elects a Medicare health or drug plan, any disenrollment processed under these provisions will result in a change to enrollment in Original Medicare and CMS will autoenroll him/her into a Medicare Prescription Drug Plan except for disenrollment due to incarceration or unlawful presence (see §40.2 above).
+Unless the member elects a Medicare health or drug plan, any disenrollment processed under these provisions for permanent move or temporary absence exceeding 6 months will result in a change to enrollment in Original Medicare and CMS will auto-enroll him or her into a Medicare Prescription Drug Plan except for disenrollment due to incarceration (see §40.2 above).
 The individual will have access to the LI NET prescription drug plan during any coverage gap.